JWST MOS Spectroscopy

-The operating range of the JWST NIRSpec MSA is from 0.6 to 5.3 μm.
+JWST NIRSpec MSA's operating range is from 0.6 to 5.3 μm.
 From the ground, NIR spectroscopy is usually limited by the atmospheric absorption and OH (hydroxyl) emission.
-The MOSFIRE on Keck is the closest ground-based equivalent.
-It can operate over an extended range from 0.97 to 2.45 μm (into K band) compared to other ground-based MOS instruments (which mostly stop before J band, around 1 μm).
+The MOSFIRE on Keck is its closest ground-based equivalent; it can operate over an extended range from 0.97 to 2.45 μm (into K band) compared to other ground-based MOS instruments which mostly stop before J band, at around 1 μm.

-Below are discussed the differences between ground and space-based MOS spectroscopy related to aperture considerations and angular resolution.
+Differences between ground- and space-based MOS spectroscopy, related to aperture considerations and angular resolution, are discussed below:

 - In ground-based MOS spectroscopy, the slits are precisely positionable.
-Conversely, the MSA is a fixed grid - MSA sources will not all be well-centered.
-The result is that slit losses are in general greater than for ground-based MOS spectroscopy.
-Accurate astrometry and pointing will allow for precise slit-loss correction for point sources.
+Conversely, the NIRSpec MSA is a fixed grid; therefore, not all MSA sources will be well-centered.
+As a result, slit losses will generally be greater compared to ground-based MOS spectroscopy.
+Accurate astrometry and pointing will allow for precise slit-loss corrections for point sources.

-- A small percentage of MSA shutters have impediments.
-There are stuck shutters (open or closed), and shorted rows and columns.
+- A small percentage of MSA shutters have impediments: there are stuck shutters (open or closed), as well as shorted rows and columns.
 The MSA Planning Tool will help to plan around most of the problematic shutters.
-The tool uses an MSA shutter operability map that is expected to be monitored and updated frequently (~every 1 to 2 months).
+The tool uses an MSA shutter operability map that is expected to be monitored and updated frequently (about every 1 to 2 months).
 However it should be noted that there is a population of shutters that can become stuck closed or unstuck with each new movement of the magnet arm to configure the MSA.
 Only sources that happen to fall in a new undetected failed closed shutter would be impacted.
 On the other hand, a new failed open shutter can contaminate the spectrum of a source in the vicinity.
 However, the number of stuck open shutters is small and is expected be stable after launch.
-The planning tool will plan around these.
+The planning tool will plan around these problematic shutters.

 - The MSA suffers from light leakage between the shutter doors and the bars that support the doors.
-NIRSpec Micro-Shutter Assembly discusses the origin of these leaks in detail.
-Typically this will not greatly affect target spectra unless there is broad-scale nebular emission in the MSA field of view.
+These leaks are discussed in detail in NIRSpec micro-shutter assembly.
+Typically this will not greatly affect target spectra unless there is broad scale nebular emission in the MSA field of view.